-A Heathrow spokesperson said the airport was working with airlines and Border Force on plans to mitigate disruption.
+Heathrow and the other airports have said they are working with the airlines and Border Force to mitigate disruption.